 The text is organised around the different stages that flow between idea generation and shipping.
-We’ll talk about brainstorming, prototyping, development and finally about deployment.
+We’ll go through the phases involved the development process: brainstorming, prototyping, development and finally about deployment.
 All these, within the context of product development.
 We believe that between the first inklings of an idea and its final execution there are many subtle areas.
 Some are left undiscussed at best and others are completely unexplored at worst, in the current WordPress literature.

 First and foremost our goal is for this document to be useful for your practice as a WordPress developer, and secondly to show you a couple of cool things we’ve built just for you.

 In web development, whether you work on a new product or have taken up some client work, the process of going from idea to deployment consists of 4 stages.
 Though these stages are discrete, they overlap significantly and they are not linear.
 We will discuss this further on in the text:

 The process of free-associative brainstorming is used in WordPress development when you want to start building a product, or a project and you are in need of ideas.
 Requirements gathering, however, occurs when you are tasked with building a project for a client or concluding to an idea after a brainstorming session.
 You can still set up brainstorming sessions afterwards in order to solve particular problems, but those sessions will be more constrained.